Pieces of a Man

-Poet Lemn Sissay travels to New York to meet influential poet, activist, musician, writer and 'godfather of rap' Gil Scott-Heron.
+Poet Lemn Sissay explores the life of influential activist, musician, writer and 'godfather of rap' Gil Scott-Heron.
+From 2009.

-Lemn speaks to Gil about his childhood, spent with his feisty grandmother in Tennessee, and his teenage years in New York at the height of the Civil Rights movement.
-Gil's adolescence was bookended by the assassinations of Malcolm X and Martin Luther King.
+Lemn will speak to Gil about his childhood, spent with his feisty grandmother in Tennessee, and his teenage years in New York at the height of the Civil Rights movement, punctuated by the assassinations of Martin Luther King and Malcolm X and when black artists, musicians and writers were beginning to find a voice in modern American society.

-An All Out production for BBC Radio 4.
+An All Out production for BBC Radio 4 first broadcast in 2009.